srikargade1/aaron/README.md

 - Offline access to downloaded articles.
 - Search history and article filtering by tags.
 - Progress dashboard for tracking improvement.
+- Automatic labelling of custom articles to optimise search.
+This is achieved by the implementation of the LDA algorithm.

 ---